-All proposal and defense documents for the dissertation are due to all committee members on a business day at least one week (7 days) before the date of the meeting.
-If this cannot be accomplished, then the date of the committee meeting will be changed to allow one week for reading of the document.
-Students must distribute copies of the document at least one week prior to the meeting (no later than 4:30 p.m.
-CT, on the business day, seven (7) calendar days prior to the day scheduled for the proposal or defense) with the committee chair as the last person to get a copy indicating that the policy has been met.
+All proposal and defense documents for the dissertation are due to all committee members on a business day at least two weeks before the date of the meeting.
+If this cannot be accomplished, then the date of the committee meeting will be changed to allow two weeks for reading of the document.
+Students must distribute copies of the document at least two weeks (14 calendar days) prior to the meeting with the committee chair as the last person to get a copy indicating that the policy has been met.